s4hri/pyicub/README.md

 Introduction
 -------------
-Pyicub is a framework for developing iCub applications using Python.
+PYICUB is a framework for developing iCub applications using Python.

 Requirements